cloudian-api/bucketops/README.md

 pip install requests_aws4auth

+The boto3 library (you will hear people call it the AWS SDK also) is used for native S3 API calls on Cloudian HyperStore.
+You can use boto3 to interact with AWS as well.
+The requests library is more low-level, you use it to make HTTP GET/POST/PUT calls.
+In our scripts we use the requests library to utilize the S3 extensions provided by Cloudian HyperStore.
+In addition we also use the requests library to call the admin API of Cloudian HyperStore.
+The requests_aws4auth library is used to construct a signed authorization string when we call the requests library for S3 extensions.

 To clone this repo, navigate to the folder of your choice and type: git clone git://github.com/cloudian-api/bucketops; cd bucketops; chmod 700 *.py.
 Now you can modify clusterconfig.py with your parameters (credentials, adminIP information) and type ./listbuckets.py to get started.